elmar-hinz/Python.Challenges/README.rst

 Features
 ========

-    * Listing available challenges
+    * listing available challenges
-    * Scaffolding a new challenge directory with a challenge class and a unit test class
+    * scaffolding a new challenge directory with a challenge class and a unit test class
-    * Executing the `sample` from the sample class attribute
+    * executing the `sample` from the sample class attribute
-    * Reading input files from the command line
+    * reading input files from the command line
-    * Output formatted result on the command line
+    * output formatted result on the command line
-    * Writing `sample.txt` and matching `result.txt` into the challenges directory
+    * writing `sample.txt` and matching `result.txt` into the challenges directory
-    * Running the unit test case of a challenge
+    * running the unit test case of a challenge
-    * Reading lines with integers
+    * reading lines with integers
-    * Reading lines with floats
+    * reading lines with floats
-    * Reading lines with words
+    * reading lines with words
-    * Reading fasta input
+    * reading fasta input

 Directory layout
 ================

+Lets call the base directory of your challenges project `myChallenges/`.
+Name it however you like.

 .. code-block:: bash

-    anyDirectory/
+    myChallenges/
         Challenge1/__init__.py
         Challenge1/challenge.py
         Challenge1/test.py